cpockrandt/genmap/README.rst

     $ ./genmap --help
     $ ./genmap index --help
-    $ ./genmap mappability --help
+    $ ./genmap map --help

-More detailed examples will be coming soon in the wiki.
+More detailed examples can be found in the Wiki.